Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 # Information Lookup

-If the merchant wants to verify card related information of the cardholder such as issuer country, card function and card brand associated with a card or token, then the merchant can initiate the account information lookup request.
+Information Lookup is used to verify card related information of the cardholder such as issuer country, card function and card brand associated with a card or token.
+The `cardDetails` are returned in the response.

 <!--
 type: tab
 title: cardDetails
 -->

-The `cardDetails` are returned in the account information lookup response.
-The below table identifies the required parameters in the `cardDetails` object.
+The below table identifies the parameters in the `cardDetails` object.

 | Variable | Type| Maximum Length | Description |
 |---------|----------|----------------|---------|